-From humble beginnings in an industrial area, Cyclo Pro is now one of Port Elizabeth’s largest cycle outlets and is currently an agent for, amongst others: GT, Cannondale, Momsen, Giant, Schwinn and Avalanche Cycles.
+From humble beginnings in an industrial area, Cyclo Pro is now one of Port Elizabeth’s largest cycle outlets and is currently an agent for, amongst others: Giant, Trek, Cannondale, GT and Avalanche Cycles.

-Cyclo Pro is co-owned and personally supervised by Rob Rudman & Julie Briggs (nee Rudman).
-Not content to rest on past achievements, their aim is to strive to stay ahead in their field and each staff member is actively involved in some form of cycling.
+Cyclo Pro is co-owned and personally supervised by Rob Rudman, Andrew Briggs & Julie Briggs (nee Rudman).
+Their aim is to strive to stay ahead in their field and each staff member is actively involved in some form of cycling.

 Being well known and respected for expertise in wheel building and bicycle set up, Cyclo Pro prides itself on the friendly family atmosphere.
 A wide range of specialised tools is sourced for the benefit of the discerning home tool owner, an aspect not often offered.
 Latest information on power meters, expertise in servicing shocks and a sound general knowledge from the “school” of being in the business for over 35 years are all trademarks of the shop’s continual growth.
 Rob holds an International Weldtite Mechanical Certificate (Platinum Level) and ensures that technical staff benefit from his experience.

 The team at Cyclo Pro is always ready to assist and help clients.